Entanglement structure of current-driven diffusive fermion systems: Introduction

 \section{Introduction}

 Uncovering general principles that describe the entanglement structure of quantum many-body systems is a fundamental challenge in statistical mechanics and quantum information science \cite{Horodecki09}.
-In the ground state of local Hamiltonian systems, the entanglement entropy often satisfies an ``area law,'' whereby the entropy of a sub-region scales with the area of its boundary \cite{Bombelli86,Srednicki93,Wolf08,Eisert10}.
-Single eigenstates with finite energy density above the ground state typically exhibit extensive entanglement entropy \cite{Deutsch91,Srednicki94,DAlessio16}; however, the mutual information of finite-temperature thermal Gibbs (thus {\it mixed}) states still exhibits an area law \cite{Wolf08}.
+In the ground state of local Hamiltonian systems, the entanglement entropy often satisfies an ``area law,'' whereby the entropy of a subregion scales with the area of its boundary \cite{Bombelli86,Srednicki93,Wolf08,Eisert10}.
+Single eigenstates with finite energy density above the ground state typically exhibit extensive entanglement entropy \cite{Deutsch91,Srednicki94,DAlessio16}; however, the mutual information of finite-temperature thermal Gibbs (thus, {\it mixed}) states still exhibits an area law \cite{Wolf08}.
 The existence of such area laws allows a rich set of analytical and numerical tensor network techniques to be used to characterize and classify these states \cite{White92,Schollwock05,Verstraete04}.
 Although area laws for the mutual information are typical of thermal mixed states, any modification that drives the system out of equilibrium allows for potential violations.

-An important non-equilibrium scenario consists of an extended system coupled to two reservoirs with different chemical potentials, which drives currents in the system.
+A common nonequilibrium scenario consists of an extended system coupled to two reservoirs with different chemical potentials, which drives currents in the system.
 The analog of thermalization in these systems is the approach to local equilibrium at long times.
 Motivated by recent developments in the understanding of thermalization and many-body localization in closed quantum many-body systems \cite{DAlessio16,Nandkishore15}, we revisit this class of current-driven open quantum systems with the goal of determining the entanglement structure of the long-time density matrix of the system.
-Our results hold the most physical significance for disordered metallic systems where one can identify four length scales governing the qualitative features of this non-equilibrium transport problem: the elastic mean free path $\ell$, the phase-coherence length $\ell_{\varphi}$, the electron-electron energy relaxation length $\ell_{\rm ee}$, and the electron-phonon scattering length $\ell_{\rm ep}$.
-In a typical metal at low-temperatures $\ell < \ell_{\varphi} < \ell_{\rm ee} < \ell_{\rm ep}$ \cite{Altshuler82}.
+Our results hold the most physical significance for disordered metallic systems where one can identify four length scales governing the qualitative features of this nonequilibrium transport problem: the elastic mean free path $\ell$, the phase-coherence length $\ell_{\varphi}$, the electron-electron energy relaxation length $\ell_{\rm ee}$, and the electron-phonon scattering length $\ell_{\rm ep}$.
+In a typical metal at low temperatures $\ell < \ell_{\varphi} < \ell_{\rm ee} < \ell_{\rm ep}$ \cite{Altshuler82}.